makkus/docker-seafile/Install.md

 If you want to configure additional settings in *seahub_settings.py* (as per: http://manual.seafile.com/config/seahub_settings_py.html ), you can create/edit a file named *seahub_settings_template.py* in the project root folder.
 If it exists, the *first-time-setup.sh* script will copy its content to *seahub_settings.py* during the setup process.
 Check out the *seahub_settings_template.py.example* file provided.

+### Shibboleth configuration

+If using shibboleth, there are some required settings for *seahub_settings.py* to be configured.
+Check out *seahub_settings_template.py.example.apache_shibboleth* for details.
+You also need to create certificates and add a few files as volumes:

+   volumes:
+     - /data/seafile/shib/sp-cert.pem:/etc/shibboleth/sp-cert.pem
+     - /data/seafile/shib/sp-key.pem:/etc/shibboleth/sp-key.pem
+     - /data/seafile/shib/shibboleth2.xml:/etc/shibboleth/shibboleth2.xml
+     - /data/seafile/shib/tuakiri-test-metadata-cert.pem:/etc/shibboleth/tuakiri-test-metadata-cert.pem
+     - /data/seafile/shib/attribute-map.xml:/etc/shibboleth/attribute-map.xml

+Check out *docker-compose.yml.example.apache_shibboleth* for a working example.

 ### Host certificate (optional)

-If you have a host certificate for the server you intend to run, place it and the associated key in the *nginx/certs* folder and rename the files to:
+If you have a host certificate for the server you intend to run, place it and the associated key in the *<selected_webserver_config>/certs* folder and rename the files to:

     cacert.pem
 	privkey.pem